-- a) Dressage Test: not more than 45 penalty points (or 55%). - b) Cross Country Test: - > A clear round at obstacles (activating a maximum of one frangible device will maintain the MER result on Cross Country) - Not more than 75 seconds exceeding the optimum time in the Cross Country Test for, two, three and four star level Competitions and 100 seconds in the case of five star level Competitions.

-Jumping Test: not more than 16 penalties at obstacles.
+- a) Dressage Test: not more than 45 penalty points (or 55%). - b) Cross Country test: - Cross Country Test: A clear round at obstacles (activating a maximum of one frangible device or having a maximum of one missing flag will maintain the MER result on Cross Country) - ➤ Not more than 75 seconds exceeding the optimum time in the Cross Country Test for, two, three and four star level Competitions and 100 seconds in the case of five star level Competitions. - c) Jumping test: not more than 16 penalties at obstacles.